kissmetrics/km-support/_posts/2012-10-19-mobile-sites-apps.md

 Now you want to find out what they do next.

-Write a script to trigger a KISSmetrics API command on the FIRST action after launching the app.
+Write a script to trigger a Kissmetrics API command on the FIRST action after launching the app.
 It could look like this (please excuse the pseudo-code):

 {% highlight ruby %}
 KM.record('Used Core Feature 1');